v-azza/v-azza/README.md

 Hi, I'm vazza.
-I work as a Senior Cyber Security Operations person, and I'm developing so I can try new things and support my learning in Cyber Security in my spare time.
+I work in Cyber Security Operations.
+I'm developing and building tools so I can satisfy my curiosities, try new things and support my learning in Cyber Security in my spare time.

 I'm learning:
 - BASH